You don't need special tech skills to start building your ideas today!

 Two of the more well-known startups he has been involved in founding to date are perhaps the content management system (CMS) "Plone" (co-founder), used by NASA, Yale, the CIA, the FBI, Lufthansa, Deutsche Telekom, etc and "Gauss - The People Magnet" (founder), the very first social (SoLoMo) discovery app for the iPhone; "a people-magnet for your pocket".
 Others include a fintech investment platform for placements in German SMEs for international investors, an Instagram-like app for one-second videos, and more.

 Because of his work in startup ecosystem building, founder support, and his role in the Lean Startup educational movement, Andersen was awarded a scholarship and invited to Stanford to be trained by Steve Blank as a certified “Lean Launchpad Educator”, enabling him to teach the premium experiential entrepreneurship curriculum from Stanford and Berkeley at European universities, corporations, and startup support programs.
-He has also been awarded a GEAP scholarship by the prestigious Deusto University in Bilbao Spain for his entrepreneurial merits.
+He has also been awarded a GEAP scholarship at the prestigious Deusto University in Bilbao, Spain for his entrepreneurial merits.

 His work has been featured and recognised by The New York Times, Business Insider, CNN, BBC, TechCrunch, Forbes, TechCocktail, Die Welt, DViCE, ZDF, WDR, DRadio Wissen, WiWo, LinkedIn SlideShare Slide of the Day (4x), The Pirate Summit, Le Web, London Web Summit, Dublin Web Summit, South By Southwest (SxSW), Up Global, The State of NRW and more.